Shingles: Are You Risking Nerve Pain?

 Importantly, the researchers found the more risk factors you have, the greater the risk of developing PHN.

-For instance, 17% of women with shingles went on to get PHN.
-26% of people with severe pain did, too.
-But 50% of women who were over 60 and had symptoms before the rash, severe rash, and acute pain went on to get PHN.
+For instance, 17% of women with shingles and 26% of those who had severe pain went on to get PHN.
+But 50% of women who were over age 60 and had symptoms before the rash, severe rash, and acute pain went on to get PHN.

 The Emotional Toll of Nerve Pain After Shingles

-Researchers are not just looking at biological and neurological risk factors for this nerve pain after shingles.
-Dworkin was recently a co-author of a study looking at psychological risk factors, too.
+Researchers are not just looking at biological and neurological risk factors for PHN.
+Dworkin was also a co-author of a study looking at psychological risk factors, too.
 The results were published in the Journal of Pain in 2005.

 "It certainly looks like psychological stress can be a potent risk factor for PHN," Dworkin tells WebMD.